-In 2009, President Obama signed Executive Order 13508 declaring the Chesapeake Bay "a national treasure" and recognizing the nationally significant assets of the watershed in the form of "public lands, facilities, military installations, parks, forests, wildlife refuges, monuments, and museums."
+Signed in 2009, Executive Order 13508 declared the Chesapeake Bay "a national treasure" and recognized the nationally significant assets of the watershed in the form of "public lands, facilities, military installations, parks, forests, wildlife refuges, monuments, and museums."
 The order called for a strategy for protecting and restoring the Chesapeake, including advancing land conservation and public access.
 The National Park Service Chesapeake Bay helps foster watershed-wide collaboration in carrying out this aspect of the strategy.

 Today, landscape conservation efforts in the Chesapeake watershed might best be summed up by these characteristics:

 - leadership by organizations and agencies at all levels in pursuing innovative approaches to land conservation and landscape recognition;

 - attention to addressing the multiple values of the watershed's natural, cultural, historical, economic and recreational wealth;